barryclark/jekyll-now/_posts/2021-4-16-mongodb-objectId-migration.md

 ## Problem

 Instead of storing the references as an ObjectId, for some reason, I was storing them as plain String.
-At first, this did not cause any problem, which was kind of surpising in hindsight.
-I was able to implement endpoints to query by id, do projections, filter by certain fields and on.
+At first, this did not cause any problem, which was kind of surprising in hindsight.
+I was able to implement endpoints to query by id, do projections, filter by certain fields and so on.

-Then I tried to add an endpoint, which fetches those nested documents and outputs the parent object and the child object in one Json.
-This requires an aggregation pipeline with a lookup operation for each nested document (in sql lingo: we want to join tables).
+Then I tried to add an endpoint, which fetches those nested documents and outputs the parent object and the child object in one JSON.
+This requires an aggregation pipeline with a lookup operation for each nested document (in SQL lingo: we want to join tables).

 ```
 db.test_data.aggregate([